-Does my parent have the right to refuse to provide their social security number to my school?
+Does my parent have the right to refuse providing his or her social security number to my school?

 • YES.
-Your parent or guardian can refuse to provide their social security number if asked by a school.
+Your parent or guardian can refuse to provide his or her social security number if asked by a school.
 Your school cannot stop you from enrolling because your parent or guardian refuses to provide their social security number.